ccivit/download_webEmo/README.md

-# Download WebEmo dataset
+# Download WEBEmo dataset

-Note: Modified README to be compatible with markdown, and added download script.
-The dataset and contact belong to Rameswar Panda (rpand002@ucr.edu)
+Note: Modified README to be compatible with markdown, and added the `download_dataset.py` script.
+The dataset and contact belong to its author, Rameswar Panda (rpand002@ucr.edu)

 # Dataset: WEBEmo